 - Getting the inside scoop about different companies

-- Building your network with new contacts—recruiters, representatives from companies, and other job seekers
+- Building your network with new contacts—recruiters, representatives from companies, and other job seekers and students

-If you’re not affiliated with a college or university, you have to put in a little more work to find a job fair, but it’s not too hard.
 A simple internet search for career fairs in your location or specific to your industry should yield plenty of results.
 As mentioned, you’ll find both in-person events and virtual ones.